-The CCA Board of Governors shall provide reasons for its disposition.
+The Curling Canada Board of Governors shall provide reasons for its disposition.
 Minority and dissenting reasons may also be provided.

-A copy of the reasons shall be provided to the appellant, to any respondent in the appeal, to the CCA if applicable, and to the Chef de Mission if the appeal involves conduct at Olympic Winter Games.
-In an appeal from sanctions, the CCA Official shall give the complainant(s) such information about the disposition of the appeal as is appropriate in the circumstances.
+A copy of the reasons shall be provided to the appellant, to any respondent in the appeal, to Curling Canada if applicable, and to the Chef de Mission if the appeal involves conduct at Olympic Winter Games.
+In an appeal from sanctions, the Curling Canada Official shall give the complainant(s) such information about the disposition of the appeal as is appropriate in the circumstances.

 A summary of each appeal and the reasons for disposition shall be published annually in such a form as to protect the identities of individuals involved.